mui/material-ui/docs/src/pages/components/avatars/avatars.md

 {{"demo": "pages/components/avatars/GroupAvatars.js"}}

+### Cascade

+If you need to control whether the avatars stack above or below each other, use the `cascade` prop.

+{{"demo": "pages/components/avatars/CascadeAvatars.js"}}

 ### Total avatars

 If you need to control the total number of avatars not shown, you can use the `total` prop.